XLESSGo/XLESS/README.md

+**Project Status: Archived**

+This project is no longer actively maintained due to the maintainer's diminished passion for development.

+The code is provided "as is" under the MIT license.
+You are free to modify, package, and redistribute it in any form, as long as you adhere to the terms of the license.
+All dependencies are non-infectious, meaning they do not impose additional restrictions on your code.

+Thank you for your interest and support.
+We may meet again sometime.

+---

 # XLESS

 XLESS is a modern, highly obfuscated, and extremely secure proxy forwarding tool that supports HTTP/3 & UDP.
 It is designed for anti-detection and anti-interference scenarios, featuring real website traffic obfuscation, deep disguise of authentication requests, and transparent decoy reverse proxy capabilities.
 XLESS is ideal for high-threat environments where active probing and passive traffic analysis are concerns.